What Are the Non-resident Taxes Rates for Profits and Income in the United States?

 What Tax Rates Will a Nonresident Pay on Effectively Connected Income (ECI)?

 Furthermore, due to provisions of the Internal Revenue Code (IRC) or tax treaties, certain types of FDAP income can also receive treatment as ECI income.
-For instance, IRC Sec 871(d) permits nonresidents to treat investments into U.S. real estate as ECI and avoid potentially harsh FDAP taxation.
+For instance, IRC Sec 871(d) permits nonresidents to treat investments in U.S. real estate as ECI and avoid potentially harsh FDAP taxation.
 So it is always best to consult with an experienced tax lawyer or accountant regarding IRS and international tax treaty rules before making assumptions regarding the tax treatment of income.

-What Tax Treatment can a Nonresident Alien Expect from Investment Income or Interest?
+What Tax Treatment Can a Nonresident Alien Expect from Investment Income or Interest?

 For most non-business income, income is treated as fixed, determinable annual, and periodic income (FDAP).
 FDAP income can include any income that is received as or derived from interest, rent, dividends, or royalties.
 However, the breadth of what is considered FDAP income is much broader.
-Consider that the terms “fixed” and “determinable” are simply descriptive of the of the nature of FDAP income.
-Likewise, it is irrelevant whether the payment is issued in a series of transactions or a single transaction provides that the income falls within the scope of the definition of this class of income.
+Consider that the terms “fixed” and “determinable” are simply descriptive of the nature of FDAP income.
+Likewise, it is irrelevant whether the payment is issued in a series of transactions or a single transaction provided that the income falls within the scope of the definition of this class of income.
 As such and over time, the scope of FDAP can reach a seemingly infinite array of income flows.
 However, generally, generally, FDAP income can be characterized as passive income.

 Since foreign taxpayers often have limited or no assets located in the United States the IRS can easily reach, this tax is collected through withholding.
 At a basic level, withholding is a government requirement for the payor of an item of income to withhold or deduct tax from the payment to the foreign recipient.
-FDAP income is subject to a flat tax rate of 30-percent.
+FDAP income is subject to a flat tax rate of 30%.
 Furthermore, deductions are not available for FDAP income.
 Since the 30 percent tax applies to gross income, the flat tax can apply to income never actually received by the nonresident.
 Information regarding flat rate FDAP taxation on nonresidents is set forth in IRC §871(a) and 881.

 Discuss Nonresident Tax Rates with an Experienced U.S.-Based Tax Professional

 Understanding the characteristics and acts that can affect an individual’s status as a nonresident is essential to avoid additional taxation.
-Furthermore, gaining a grasp of the tax rate a nonresident will face due to the type of income they have and actions they have taken is essential.
+Furthermore, gaining a grasp of the tax rate a nonresident will face due to the type of income they have and the actions they have taken is essential.
 Furthermore, working with a qualified tax professional who can explore and explain potential means to minimize nonresident taxes is often a key element to overseas success in the U.S. market.

-The strategic Tax Lawyers and CPAs of the Tax Law Offices of David W. Klasing can provide insightful guidance as to how nonresident businesses and investors can navigate the international tax system.
+The Strategic Tax Lawyers and CPAs of the Tax Law Offices of David W. Klasing can provide insightful guidance as to how nonresident businesses and investors can navigate the international tax system.
 To schedule a reduced-rate consultation with an experienced international tax professional, call the Tax Law Offices of David W. Klasing at 800-681-1295 or contact us online today.